Nighttime fears in children

 All of the strategies described above are included in this program, but there is more that cannot be easily presented here.
 In particular, there is a therapeutic procedure contained in each of the 7 Common Fear sessions that helps your child access their inner strength and good feelings because this is the most effective way of helping your child make use of their powerful imagination in constructive ways.

 Furthermore, I provide a 100% money back guarantee.
-If your child does not experience a noticeable improvement in their nighttime fears within two sessions you can obtain a full or partial refund upon request.
+If your child does not experience a noticeable improvement in their nighttime fears within a few sessions you can obtain a full refund upon request.

 Sign Up Now